-This Quarterly Report on Form 10-Q contains express or implied forward-looking statements within the meaning of Section 27A of the Securities Act and Section 21E of the Exchange Act that are based on our management's belief and assumptions and on information currently available to our management.
+This Quarterly Report on Form 10-Q contains express or implied forward-looking statements which are made pursuant to the safe harbor provisions of Section 27A of the Securities Act of 1933, as amended (the "Securities Act") and Section 21E of the Securities Exchange Act of 1934, as amended (the "Exchange Act") that are based on our management's belief and assumptions and on information currently available to our management.
 Although we believe that the expectations reflected in these forward-looking statements are reasonable, these statements relate to future events or our future operational or financial performance, and involve known and unknown risks, uncertainties and other factors that may cause our actual results, performance or achievements to be materially different from any future results, performance or achievements expressed or implied by these forward-looking statements.
 Forward-looking statements in this Quarterly Report on Form 10-Q include, but are not limited to, statements about:

-- · the initiation, timing, progress and results of our research and development programs and future preclinical and clinical studies; - our ability to advance any product candidates into, and successfully complete, clinical studies and obtain regulatory approval for them; - the timing or likelihood of regulatory filings and approvals; - the commercialization, marketing and manufacturing of our product candidates, if approved; - the pricing and reimbursement of our product candidates, if approved; - the rate and degree of market acceptance and clinical utility of any products for which we receive marketing approval; - the implementation of our strategic plans for our business, product candidates and technology; - the scope of protection we are able to establish and maintain for intellectual property rights covering our product candidates and technology; - our expectations related to the use of our cash reserves, and estimates of our expenses, future revenues, capital requirements and our needs for additional financing; - our ability to maintain and establish collaborations, including with Gossamer, as well as the expected benefits from such collaboration; - our financial performance; - developments relating to our competitors and our industry, including the impact of government regulation; and - other risks and uncertainties, including those listed under the caption "Risk Factors."
+- · the initiation, timing, progress and results of our research and development programs and future preclinical and clinical studies; - our ability to advance any product candidates into, and successfully complete, clinical studies and obtain regulatory approval for them; - the timing or likelihood of regulatory filings and approvals; - the commercialization, marketing and manufacturing of our product candidates, if approved; - the pricing and reimbursement of our product candidates, if approved; - the rate and degree of market acceptance and clinical utility of any products for which we receive marketing approval; - the implementation of our strategic plans for our business, product candidates and technology; - our exploration of strategic alternatives; - the scope of protection we are able to establish and maintain for intellectual property rights covering our product candidates and technology; - our expectations related to the use of our cash reserves, and estimates of our expenses, future revenues, capital requirements and our needs for additional financing; - our ability to maintain and establish collaborations, including with Gossamer, as well as the expected benefits from such collaboration; - our financial performance; - developments relating to our competitors and our industry, including the impact of government regulation; - the ultimate impact of the current coronavirus pandemic, or any other health epidemic, on our business, our clinical trials, our research programs, healthcare systems or the global economy as a whole; and - other risks and uncertainties, including those listed under the caption "Risk Factors."